Title 2: Or How I Got My (Almost) Pink On

 It’s gold because Apple says it’s gold, right?

 I waved it off in my mind.
 There are more important things in life.
 Or?
 As the sales-dude continued to process my transaction, I pressed him with another issue.
 From my shoulder bag I whipped out a previous generation Apple bluetooth keyboard.
-You remember, the one.
-The little wireless keyboard with the mushy keys.
-I told him it broke a few months ago and I had been meaning to bring it in.
-He reminded me that hardware service was another part of the store and he immediately called over another dude.
+You remember the one, eh, dear worst-reader?
+The little wireless keyboard with the mushy keys–just like the previous generation keyboard on MacBooks?
+I told him it when my MacBook is connected to a separate monitor on my desk but it broke a few months ago and I had been meaning to bring it in.
+He reminded me that hardware service was another part of the store and then he immediately called over another Apple t-shirted dude.
 I explained to the other dude that I’d like to get this keyboard repaired–if possible.
-Juggling between the two dudes, I whipped out a wad of analog-cash and handed it to the sales-dude.
-And I was till pondering my choice of colour.
-The sales-dude got a kick out of counting so many small bills, especially after I told him how I acquired it all.
+Juggling between the two dudes, I whipped out a wad of analog-cash and handed it to the MacBook-dude.
+And I was till pondering my choice of colour, the sales-dude got a kick out of counting so many small bills, especially after I told him how I acquired it all.
 The service-dude on my other side started fiddling with his store issued iPad and informed me that the keyboard most likely is out of warranty.
 (Damn straight it is!)
 He also added that it most likely cannot be fixed.
 Then he informed that he could replace it with the same one for 60,-€.
 I told him that was fine since I wasn’t interested in buying Apple’s latest over-priced keyboard that–that he tried to sell me first.

 Long worst-story short: while the service-dude was fiddling with getting me a new-old bluetooth keyboard I teased the sales-dude while he was still counting the bills.